-- Phillip's Foote (Sydney, NSW; © 02/9241 1485): In the heart of the historic neighborhood known as The Rocks, this barbecue restaurant serves fish, meat, and poultry.
+- Phillip's Foote (Sydney, NSW; © 02/ 9241 1485): In the heart of the historic neighborhood known as The Rocks, this barbecue restaurant serves fish, meat, and poultry.
 Pick your own protein and throw it on the "barbie" in the courtyard behind a historic pub.
 See p.
-142. - Green Papaya (East Brisbane, QLD; 07/3217 3599): Flavorful North Vietnamese cuisine in a cheerful setting-a simple formula that draws enthusiastic crowds.
+135. - Green Papaya (East Brisbane, QLD; © 07/3217 3599): Flavorful North Vietnamese cuisine in a cheerful setting-a simple formula that draws enthusiastic crowds.
 If you need advice as you contemplate the menu, the helpful staff will offer as much guidance as you need.
 New owners promise the same standard of service regulars are used to, and they have retained the same chef.
 See p.
-257. - Salsa Bar & Grill (Port Douglas, QLD; © 07/4099 4922): The animated atmosphere and attractive
+253. - Salsa Bar & Grill (Port Douglas, QLD; © 07/4099 4922): The animated atmosphere and attractive surroundings set the scene for an excellent dining

-- surroundings set the scene for an excellent dining experience.
+- experience.
 Appetizers and main courses run the gamut from simple fare to sophisticated tropical creations; desserts are fantastic.
 See p.
-316. - Red Ochre Grill (Alice Springs, NT; © 08/8952 9614): "Gourmet bush tucker" might sound like a contradiction, but this restaurant (part of an upscale chain) pulls it off.
+312. - Red Ochre Grill (Alice Springs, NT; @ 08/8952 9614): "Gourmet bush tucker" might sound like a contradiction, but this restaurant (part of an upscale chain) pulls it off.
 The kitchen combines native ingredients and international techniques to exceptionally good effect.
 See p.
-400. - Romany Restaurant (Northbridge, Perth, WA; © 08/9328 8042): A full house on a Tuesday night speaks volumes.
+401. - Romany Restaurant (Northbridge, Perth, WA; (2) 08/9328 8042): A full house on a Tuesday night speaks volumes.
 Good hearty Italian meals are served quickly, in a companionable atmosphere.
 Food and wine prices are eminently reasonable.
 See p.
-463.
+466. - MoVida (Melbourne, VIC; © 03/9663 3038): This little corner of Spain is relaxed and fun, with seriously good